fictionco/fiction/@apps/docs/docs/quickstart.md

 ## [Using `create-factor-app`](#create-factor-app)

-To run `create-factor-app` all you need to do is type the following command in your terminal and press enter.
+To run `create-factor-app` just type the following command in your terminal.

 ```bash
 npx create-factor-app <project-name>